byt3bl33d3r/gcat/README.md

-  -cmd CMD              Execute a system command -download PATH        Download a file from a clients system -exec-shellcode FILE  Execute supplied shellcode on a client -screenshot           Take a screenshot
+  -cmd CMD              Execute a system command -download PATH        Download a file from a clients system -upload SRC DST       Upload a file to the clients system -exec-shellcode FILE  Execute supplied shellcode on a client -screenshot           Take a screenshot
   -lock-screen          Lock the clients screen -force-checkin        Force a check in -start-keylogger      Start keylogger -stop-keylogger       Stop keylogger

+Meow!

 ```

 - Once you've deployed the backdoor on a couple of systems, you can check available clients using the list command: